 Bachelor's of Science in Criminal Intelligence Analysis

 The University of Akron is the only state institution in Ohio offering a bachelor's degree in Criminal Intelligence Analysis.

 Fast growing field

-After completing coursework and optional internships, graduates will enter fields that are projected to grow faster than average, with an expected 100,000 or more job openings between 2014 and 2024, according to the U.S. Bureau of Labor Statistics.
+After completing coursework and optional internships, graduates will enter fields that are projected to grow faster than average, with an expected 100,000 or more job openings over ten years, according to the U.S. Bureau of Labor Statistics.

 The median wage in 2021 was $86,940 annually for a criminal intelligence analysis.